-One of the reasons why I started the CORR Travel blog was due to the continual feedback I’ve received from people in my country when I talk with them about my travels.
-Feedback such as, “Oh, I wish I could go to…” or, “I don’t have the money (or time) to go to….”.
-No matter how I try to convince them that with some planning and time they can travel, I fear many don’t follow through.
+One of the reasons why I started CORR Travel was due to continual feedback received from fellow Americans about my travels, such as, “Oh, I wish I could go to…” or, “I don’t have the money (or time) to go to….”.
+No matter how often I stated that, with some planning and time, they can travel.
+Yet, many don’t follow through.
 So, why don’t Americans travel more?

 Reasons Why Americans Don’t Travel